SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 7. Notice the comment states the records should all follow the standards of 'US' for this US customer file.
 <br>![](/exercises/ex2/images/DataPrep_Comments_02_110.png)

-8. Click on'Prepare Data' icon located on the right hand side
+8. Click on 'Prepare Data' icon located on the right hand side
 <br>![](/exercises/ex2/images/DataPrep_StartPrep_02_10.png)

 9. Click the 'Country' column